narainsagar/awesome-codes/Assignments/Client Server Problem (Computer Networks) - Java/README.md

 1. SimpleClient
 2. SimpleServer

-For setting up this project, open NetBeans IDE and create new project named `SimpleClient` and `SimpleServer` and add that files that are in the folders..
+For setting up this project, open NetBeans IDE and create new project named `SimpleClient` and `SimpleServer` seperately and add that files that are in the according folders..

 when you create & setup the project Codebase, the Structure will be look like.